maikombecker/iphone-prompter/README.md

 ### What if I don't have WiFi in my sound booth?

-* Go to a place where you have reception, and open iphone-prompter.
-Once it is open and loaded, it will continue to work offline.
+* No problem.
+Go to a place where you get reception, and open iphone-prompter.
+Once iphone-prompter is open and loaded, it will continue to work offline.